Blog

 2024 Wrapped: Online learning in UK higher education

 2024 has been another year of increasing focus on online learning from UK universities.
 This has been reflected in the increasing number of partnerships with online education companies and the growth of online degrees, sub-degree courses, and portfolios.
-All of this points towards intensifying competition for a market that does not show clear evidence of rapid or substantial short-term growth.

 Could collaborative online provision offer benefits to UK universities?